Annual Report on the administration of the Privacy Act 2023-2024

 The Agency was unable to close 2 (16.67%) of the 12 PA requests within the legislated timelines.
 These 2 requests were closed past their legislated timeline following an extension taken by the Agency.
 For these 2 requests, the Agency required an extension of time to complete their processing for the reason relating to interference with operations due to workload considerations.
 These requests were subsequently closed within 61–120 days.

-Disposition of Closed Requests
+Disposition of closed requests

 The Agency disposed of the 12 closed requests as follows: 1 request (8.33%) was all disclosed and closed within 16–30 days; 6 requests (50%) were disclosed in part with 3 requests (25%) closed between 16–30 days, 1 request (8.33%) closed between 31–60 days and 2 requests (16.67%) closed between 121–180 days; 4 requests (33.33%) had no existing records and were closed within 15 days; and 1 request (8.33%) was abandoned and closed within 15 days.